wilsonz347/finance-tracker/README.md

 **Features**
 User Authentication: Secure login and registration to protect user data.
-Mood Tracking (Ongoing): Add, update, and remove mood entries.
+Mood Tracking: Add, update, and remove mood entries.
-Journal Writing (Ongoing): A space for users to write freely and reflect on their feelings.
+Journal Writing: A space for users to write freely and reflect on their feelings.
-Trend Analysis (Planned): Utilize Wolfram to display trendlines related to users' moods and journal entries.
+Trend Analysis: Utilize Wolfram to display trendlines related to users' moods and journal entries.

 Frontend: React, Tailwindcss
 Backend: Python, Flask